 K-12 schools are always eager to mimic their higher education comrades.
 The adoption of biasresponse teams is no exception.
 A recent investigation by Parents Defending Education found that at least 22 states and the District of Columbia have bias-response teams in public schools.
-Well over 2 million students-and potentially many more-face these bias-response regimes, across at least 4,565 schools.
+Well over 2 million students and potentially many more-face these bias-response regimes, across at least 4,565 schools.1

 A bias response or reporting system lets students and staff, and sometimes the community, report alleged incidents of bias or biased actions against an individual or group.
 Definitions of key terms vary among schools, particularly as to the central component of a "bias incident."
-A report to the relevant entity-often some sort of equity-focused administrative office-results in investigations and potential preventive and responsive actions.
-These actions include counseling. can remediation.
+A report to the relevant entity-often some equity-focused administrative office-results in investigations and potential preventive and responsive actions.
+These actions can include counseling, remediation, "restorative justice," referral to authorities, or other punitive consequences.